 Many types of speed ramps are constructed in such a way as to stand up to long-term, regular traffic of vehicles of all types.
 As well, these ramps also tend to be low maintenance and offer very little chance that a driver's vehicle will become damaged from driving over them.
 However, they provide the driver with enough of a jolt that they are compelled to slow down.
 Speed ramp types can interlock so as to cover a wide street, with many being designed to be able to be expanded upon should the need arise.
 There is no doubt that the speed ramp system has been a significant participant in the success of traffic calming measures.

 The Workplace Depot Speed Ramps

-The Workplace Depot sells a range of 5 and 10 mph speed ramps (aka sleeping policeman) that are made of heavy duty rubber and come with fixing bolts for concrete and tarmac.
-Some of the speed humps have a central slot enabling cables to run underneath it or you can opt for the Sleeping Policeman with Cable Channel.
+The Workplace Depot sells a range of 5 and 10 mph speed ramps that are made of heavy duty rubber and come with fixing bolts for concrete and tarmac.
+Some like our Speed Hump have a central slot enabling cables to run underneath it or you can opt for the Sleeping Policeman.
 This has two channel (35W and 30H) and is 1830mm long.
-We also sell speed tables which are ideal for residential areas, school zones and entrances – they are red with reflective markings and made from recycled rubber
+We also sell our Speed Bump kit which is ideal for residential areas, school zones and entrances - they are highly visible and made from recycled rubber.

 Posted in Product Updates